AntonHedlundFG/GraduationProject/Docs/Report/Johan/Report_Johan.md

 Our goal was to create a tactical, almost board game-like experience, influenced by games like Descent, Gloomhaven and Warhammer: Quest.
 We also aimed to incorporate elements from procedurally generated roguelite games such as The Binding of Isaac, FTL: Faster Than Light, and Hades.

 The key pillars for the game that we agreed upon were:
-- Procedural generation for loot and game grid.
+- **Procedural generation:** To implement procedural generation major systems in the game such as loot and the game grid.
-- A seeded approach to the randomness in the game.
+- **Seeded Random:** A seeded approach to the randomness in the game ensuring repeatable and consistent outcomes.
-- Command-pattern for game actions, with the ability to redo all actions made by the players.
+- **Command-pattern:** To use the command-pattern for game actions, allowing players to redo all the actions that they have made..
-- Units that function identically for both the player and for the AI.
-The AI should interact with the game in the exact same way that the player and have access to all the same information as the player.
+- **Functionally Identical Units:** Ensuring that the units function identically for both players and AI.
+The AI should interact with the game exactly as the player does, with access to nor more or less information than the player has.
-- Units have no inherent abilities and stats;  all abilities and stats were to come from the items.
+- **No Inherent Abilities:** Units have no inherent abilities and stats; All abilities and stats come from the items.
-- Networked multiplayer support for up to four players.
+- **Networked Multiplayer:** Support for up to four players over a network session.
+- **Server Authorative Control:** Server authorative control where all actions and events happens on the server, with clients requesting actions.
-- Server authorative control with MVC pattern for visuals where the clients handle their own visual information.
+- **Model-view-controller:** Using the MVC pattern for visuals, where clients handle their own visual information.
-- Gameplay that is agnostic to the player count; fewer players would simply mean that each player controls more units.
+- **Gameplay Agnostic to Player Count:** Ensuring gameplay is agnostic to the number of players, with fewer players controlling more units.